mekiii/word2vecApp/README.md

-# Web application for finding similar words according to TED talks
+# Word2Vec application with TED talk transcripts

 The word2Vec app delivers similar words by training a machine learning model (word2vec by gensim) with TED talk transcripts.